Arseni1919/Learning_DRL/README.md

 - Env: [SMAC](https://github.com/oxwhirl/smac/tree/master)
 - Code: ~

-Though, I do not understand the full details of the approach, I try here t odescribe the general idea of the paper.
+Though, I do not understand the full details of the approach, I try here to describe the general idea of the paper.
 MAVEN introduces additional tricks to QMIX that allows it to use some latent space to coordinate agents better and to align their choices.
 The overall schema is:
 <img src="pics/maven_2.png" width="700">

 Pseudo-code:

 <img src="pics/maven_1.png" width="700">

+> Use latent space for more coordination in QMIX.

 ### DGN (2020)